Nory9/QuizMaster-Challenge./README.md

 ## Purpose of the Program

-QuizMaster is a text-based quiz application designed to test users' knowledge of C# basics.
-Users are presented with a series of questions, and their responses are timed to ensure quick thinking and recall.
+QuizMaster is a text-based quiz application (Console app) designed to test users' knowledge of C# basics.
+Users are presented 10 questions, and their responses are timed to ensure quick thinking and recall.

 ## Instructions on How to Run the Program